-Guidelines (dated 28 April 2008), set forth standardized certification guidelines for the International Affairs Certification Program (IACP).
+The Department of Defense International Affairs, Certification Program Guidelines (dated 28 April 2008), set forth standardized certification guidelines for the International Affairs Certification Program (IACP).
 Workforce members are required to meet the mandatory standards of education, training, and experience in order to achieve each of three levels of certification.
 Certification is not required for filling IA positions, but it does readily identify those individuals who have completed specific training, education, and experience thresholds.
 Certification is available to military and

 civilian personnel.
 Click here for more information.

-This course is a Level I introductory international course for International Affairs Certification.
+This course is a Level I introductory international course for International Affairs certification.

 Classes and Hours